Amar2210/PythonProjects/README.md

 # PythonProjects
-Will add all Python based projects in this repor
+Will add all Python based projects in this repo